Convert FpML XML to BigQuery

-We will then use the free version of Flexter to convert the XML data to BigQuery.
+We will then use the Flexter to convert the XML data to BigQuery.
 BigQuery is a distributed database on the Google Cloud that can be used for Business Intelligence use cases.
 BigQuery does not support XML directly.
 We use Flexter to first convert our XML data to text (TSV).
 We can then easily load it into BigQuery

 Convert FpML XML to Text Using Flexter